butterymoney/book/motivation.md

 Governance must configure the following parameters:

 - Who has the right to create a proposal
-- How to convert token votes to a decision, e.g. majority-rule, supermajority, quorum-contingent
+- How to convert token votes to a decision, e.g. majority-rule, supermajority, quorum rules

 **Benefits**

-- Bundling financial upside and governance rights aligns risk and responsibility which incentivises those with the most to gain from price appreciation to make decisions that directly or indirectly maximise price appreciation
+- Bundling financial upside and governance rights aligns risk and responsibility, which incentivises those with the most to gain from price appreciation to make decisions that directly or indirectly maximise price appreciation
-- This is a copy of the equity system which makes it easy for holders to understand
+- This is a copy of the equity system which makes it simple for holders to understand

 **Limitations**